Is Condé Nast Entertainment Finally Ready To Take Hollywood By Storm?

 “In the past five years, we’ve seen big turns and we’ve found a niche for ourselves,” Ostroff says.
 “Although we do have comedies and we have a lot of different types of films because the articles that the magazines cover are such a broad range, we’re looking at movies that are more mature and will appeal to an audience looking for a different experience than someone going to see Star Wars or one of the big tentpole movies.”

 What Condé Nast Entertainment needs is an Argo, Brokeback Mountain, or Boys Don’t Cry–a buzzy, award season magnet that will make the industry take the company seriously.
-And that film very well could be within the 35 projects that are currently in development, including Old Man and the Gun with Robert Redford as a septuagenarian bank robber, and King of the Jungle starring Johnny Depp as eccentric computer antivirus pioneer John McAfee.
+And that film very well could be within the 35 projects they’re working on, including Old Man and the Gun with Robert Redford as a septuagenarian bank robber, and King of the Jungle starring Johnny Depp as eccentric computer antivirus pioneer John McAfee.
 Condé Nast Entertainment’s plans for scaling film production are ambitious–and that ambition, some say, is coming at a cost to the journalists behind the articles.

 The contracts Condé Nast Entertainment has in place have been described as “bottom-of-the-barrel pricing.”
 According to contracts obtained by the New York Times in 2013, writers can receive anywhere from $2,500 to $5,000 for a 12-month option.
 And should the project turn into a feature film, the writer will take in no more than 1% of the purchase price.
 It’s been estimated that typical options for articles can range from $5,000 to $75,000, but Ostroff defends Condé Nast Entertainment’s position as a matter of scale.
 Because journalists get option money whether or not their film makes it to the big screen–and because Ostroff is optioning so many articles–what Condé Nast Entertainment offers has to be a workable figure.